 If you are not registered in our Consular Registry, the Consulate will have to request the necessary clearance from the Authorities in Italy.
 This can take up to 30 working days.

 Documents required for the issue of the passport:

 - the previous Italian passport or, if the applicant does not have a previous Italian passport, another form of photo- I.D (driver’s licence and current foreign passport);

 - two recent and identical passport photos 35 x 40mm (please click here for correct size);

 - Australian resident visa if issued after 16.8.1992 or “Certificate of Evidence of Resident Status” (issued by the Department of Immigration and Citizenship - D.I.A.C.) if the applicant does not hold Australian citizenship as well.
 Otherwise the applicant must show his/her Australian passport too, together with the certificate of naturalization;

 - consent form of the other parent of children under the age of 18.
 Italian law requires that applicants who have children under the age of 18 need the written consent of the other parent of those children.
 The consent form may be signed in person at the Consulate upon presentation of a photo-I.D. or before a Justice of the Peace in Western Australia.
 The parent signing the consent must also supply a photocopy of his/her photo-I.D.
 Consent forms can be downloaded from this website or can be obtained at the Offices of the Consulate;

+- payment of a fee in cash and in Australian dollar.
 Tax on the passport is valid for one year only and must be renewed every year after the that of its issue.
-The fee for the tax is of Euro 40.29.

 Please note that when a passport application is lodged, the Consulate checks whether all the records concerning the applicant and his/her family are up-to-date with regards to their address, marital status (marriage, divorce), children’s births etc. If necessary, the Consulate will request that the applicant submit additional documents in order to obtain the passport.